analysis-tools-dev/static-analysis/README.md

 <h2>Prometheus</h2>

-- [promformat](https://github.com/facetoe/promformat) :warning: — Promformat is a PromQL formatter written in Python.
+- [promformat](https://github.com/facetoe/promformat) — Promformat is a PromQL formatter written in Python.

-- [promval](https://github.com/facetoe/promval) :warning: — PromQL validator written in Python.
+- [promval](https://github.com/facetoe/promval) — PromQL validator written in Python.
 It can be used to validate that PromQL expressions are written as expected.

 <a name="protobuf" />